 Post Office Protocol (POP)

 POP stands for Post Office Protocol.
-As POP is older design of email protocol but it continuously releases its new versions to enhance with compatibility and performance.
+As POP is an older design of email protocol, it continuously releases its new versions to enhance with compatibility and performance.
 Its current version is POP3.

 The main procedure of POP3 is to retrieve all inbound messages from remote server to download on client side and delete them from the server side.
 The important benefit of this protocol is that you can disconnect from the server after storing the mail and read it offline.

-However, most email clients has the option to leave the copies of mails on the server after downloaded, but generally most of POP uses the flow – download copy, delete and disconnect from server.
+However, most email clients have the option to leave the copies of emails on the server after downloading, but generally, most POP uses the flow – download copy, delete, and disconnect from the server.

 Internet Message Access Protocol (IMAP)